+Back-to-school season is upon us.
+For some students, it is routine.
+For others going to a new school, it can feel like stepping into the unknown.
+In many ways, first-generation college students are much like astronauts.
 Exploring uncharted territory always take a little longer than taking a known route.
-It took eight years for man to walk on the moon, but successive missions reaped the benefit of the inaugural experience.
+It took eight years for man to walk on the moon, but successive missions reaped the benefits of the inaugural experience.
 We find this to be generally true of all things we do for the first time – playing a sport, writing a grant proposal or launching a new business – and it is most certainly true for students who are the first in their families to go to college.
-This is why we are so glad that many colleges and universities have stepped up and developed programs to help them navigate their academic journey.
+This is why we are so glad that many colleges and universities have developed programs to help them navigate their academic journey.

 First-generation college students experience predictable turbulence as they pursue their course.
-Their pioneering status can make them feel less prepared – they are half as likely as their peers who have a parent with a post-secondary degree to attain bachelor’s degrees and twice as likely to drop out.
+Their pioneering status can make them feel less prepared – they are twice as likely to drop out as their peers who have a parent with a post-secondary degree.
 To help social sector agencies stay on top of best practices and emerging trends in the first-generation universe, we wanted to share a few industry highlights.

 Investments in first-generation student success are heavily focused on a comprehensive approach that breaks down barriers related to academic preparation and financing.
 Services are generally not piecemeal; rather, students receive support in all areas of the ecosystem: academic, financial and supportive.
 The evidence base for comprehensive student services programs today stems from Federal TRIO Programs, including Upward Bound, that require a focus on academic instruction, tutoring, counseling, financial advising and more.
 Similar successful programs include secondary school-based YES Prep College Initiatives, post-secondary school-based AVID for Higher Education and the Suder Foundation’s First Scholars Program.